From our day of conception one of the most important values has been our transparency.

 We believe that the public should be able to see exactly what they are donating to, and how the donations are being spent.

-Life has been busy, Tons of projects have happened on the Range.
+Life has been busy and a lot of projects have happened on the Range.

 We have put together a spread sheet to show you exactly what your donations have purchased.